Moriah Barnhart, executive director and co-founder of

 “We are single mothers with special-needs children, critically and chronically ill children.
 I don’t want more obligation than I already have.
 I only take on responsibilities when it’s absolutely necessary, and these are things that no one else can do.
 If I could clone myself or find a million other people capable of these things, I would, but no one wants to do this.
 No one wanted to give this spotlight to people of color and the battles they go through with their children.”

-Barhart says that witnessing the last presidential election, and the overwhelming amount of moms and women who wanted to get Trump out of office and then acted on that want with lobbying and voting, inspired her to see how capable her demographic truly is of impacting meaningful change.
+Barnhart says that witnessing the steep impact mothers and women have had in the past few presidential elections inspired her to see how capable her demographic truly is of impacting meaningful change.

 “Women are coming to the realization that they’re the most powerful voting demographic in America,” she explains.
 “We make the healthcare decisions for our families, so we’re going to take that power back when it comes to the laws that are harming our society and the corruption in government.
 We’re directly addressing this by going into our communities, talking to YMCA moms and PTA moms.
 Teachers, mom friends, getting the discussion going in each household.
 It’s one household at a time, and moms are really finding their power.”